 the date the maker no longer has the power to transfer to himself or another

 the entire legal and equitable ownership of the property or interest; or

 (c) in the case of any other inter vivos transfer, as if the disclaimant

 had predeceased the date of the transfer; and (2) if a future interest,

-as if the disclaimant had predeceased the event which determines that the
+as if the disclaimant had predeceased the event that determines that the

 taker of the property or interest has become finally ascertained and his